 Dan is reluctant to leave his beloved family, despite it being something he must do for their futures as well as literally everyone else’s on the planet but heads to basic training after a brief unemotional farewell to his wife and daughter.

-So far, at this point I am just under 40 minutes in and I can say without a doubt, I’ve never seen so many attempts to thwart the audiences “well why don’t you just do this” and “why don’t you do that” by having characters speak on behalf of the audience just so these quite legitimate questions can be addressed with incredibly bullshit answers for the purpose of “BECAUSE THEN WE WOULDN’T HAVE A F*CKING MOVIE!”
+So far, at this point, I am just under 40 minutes in and I can say without a doubt, that I’ve never seen so many attempts to thwart what the audience is saying to themselves out loud.
+So many obvious “well why don’t you just do this” and “why don’t you do that” moments are handled by having characters speak on behalf of the audience just so these quite legitimate questions can be addressed with incredibly bullshit answers for the purpose of “BECAUSE THEN WE WOULDN’T HAVE A F*CKING MOVIE!”

 I honestly don’t know how audiences could have possibly scored this film an 80% because if that’s true, we deserve to be annihilated by an alien race.